STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

      * The sequence number of the logging output line as generated on the source :term:`locality`.
    * * osthread
-     * The sequence number of the OS-thread which executes the current
+     * The sequence number of the OS thread that executes the current
-       |hpx|-thread.
+       |hpx| thread.

 .. note::

    Not all of the field placeholder may be expanded for all generated logging output.
-If no value is available for a particular field it is replaced with a sequence of ``'-'`` characters.]
+If no value is available for a particular field, it is replaced with a sequence of ``'-'`` characters.

 Here is an example line from a logging output generated by one of the |hpx|
-examples (please note that this is generated on a single line, without line break):
+examples (please note that this is generated on a single line, without a line break):

 .. code-block:: text